dimosthenis-k/unipi-guide/README.md

 # UniPi Guide

-## Rapid Application Development Course:
-### Repo used for developing a mockup University Guide for University of Piraeus
+### Repo used for developing a mockup University Guide for University of Piraeus | Part of Rapid Application Development

 - Languages: C#